 Practice Problem (2): If a truck has a mass of 1000 kilograms and is traveling with a speed of v = 50 m/s, what is its momentum?

-Solution: By definition, momentum is the product of mass and velocity with the formula $P=m\,v$.
-Thus, we have \begin{align*} P&=mv\\&=1000\times 50\\&=50,000\quad {\rm kg.m/s}\end{align*} In all momentum problems, the magnitude of the momentum, regardless of its direction, is asked.
+Solution: By definition, momentum is the product of mass and velocity, represented by the formula $P=m\,v$.
+Thus, substituting the given numerical values into this, we have \begin{align*} P&=mv\\&=1000\times 50\\&=50,000\quad {\rm kg.m/s}\end{align*} In all momentum problems, the question typically asks the magnitude of the momentum, regardless of its direction.

 Problem (3): If a car has a mass of 2000 kilograms and travels with a velocity of v = 72 km/h, what is its momentum?

-Solution: momentum is mass times velocity, $p=mv$ and its units in SI is $kg.m/s$.
-In this problem, first, convert the units of velocity to SI units i.e. ${\rm km/h \Rightarrow m/s}$ by multiplying it in the $\frac {10}{36}$.
-So, the momentum of the car gets as \begin{align*} P&=mv\\&=2000\times \Big(72\times \frac{10}{36}\Big)\\&=40,000\quad {\rm kg.m/s}\end{align*}
+Solution: Momentum is mass times velocity, $p=mv$ and its units in the SI system are $\rm kg.m/s$.
+In this problem, we first convert the units of velocity to SI units (i.e., from $\rm km/h$ to $\rm m/s$ by multiplying it by $\frac {10}{36}$).
+Therefore, the momentum of the car is calculated as follows: \begin{align*} P&=mv\\&=2000\times \Big(72\times \frac{10}{36}\Big)\\&=40,000\quad {\rm kg.m/s}\end{align*} This means the car has a momentum of 40,000 kg.m/s.

 Problem (4): An 8-kilogram bowling ball is rolling in a straight line toward you.
 If its momentum is 16 kg·m/sec, how fast is it traveling?